 Once you know where you want to invest, you need to pick a specific leveraged ETF.
 They are divided into two overarching categories: 2x funds and 3x funds.
 Just like their nomenclature indicates, 2x funds adhere to a 2:1 investment ratio, whereas 3x funds earn at a 3:1 clip.

-According to ETFDatabase.com, here are the top 10 largest leveraged equity ETFs in terms of assets under management (AUM), as of April, 2019:
+According to ETFDatabase.com, here are the top 10 largest leveraged equity ETFs in terms of assets under management (which are rounded) as of March 2023:

 Drawbacks of Leveraged ETFs